Prepare plan in consultation with states to modernise 10 lakh govt schools in 5 yrs: Kejriwal to PM | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal on Tuesday termed Prime Minister Narendra Modi's decision to modernise 14,500 schools ''a drop of water in the ocean'' and asked him to prepare a plan in consultation with all states to upgrade the country's 10 lakh govt schools in the next five years.
+Delhi Chief Minister Arvind Kejriwal on Tuesday termed Prime Minister Narendra Modi's decision to modernise 14,500 schools ''a drop of water in the ocean'', and asked him to prepare a plan in consultation with all states to upgrade the country's 10 lakh government schools over next five years.

+''At this rate, it will take 70-80 years to improve all the 10.5 lakh schools in the country,'' Kejriwal told an online press conference here, a day after Modi announced the school upgradation scheme.

-Addressing an online press conference, the chief minister said India cannot become the number one country in the world unless it ensures good quality, free education for every child.
+India cannot become the number one country in the world without ensuring free quality education for every child, Kejriwal said.

 On Monday, Modi announced that 14,500 schools across the country would be developed and upgraded under the 'PM-SHRI Yojana' and they will be equipped with modern infrastructure, including labs, smart classrooms, libraries, and sports facilities.

-Unless first-class, free education to every child in the country is ensured, India can not progress, he said.
+Unless top class free education to every child in the country is ensured, India can not progress, he said.

 ''A big mistake happened after India gained independence.
 We should have ensured good quality education and schools in every village and nook and corner of the country.
 If everyone was educated, India would not be a poor country,'' Kejriwal said He added he would launch the Aam Aadmi Party's ''Make India No. 1'' campaign from his hometown of Hisar in Haryana on Wednesday and later visit other states to connect people with the movement.